DUI/DWI Diversion Program in Maryland

 A driver may be charged with a DWI in Maryland if his or her blood alcohol concentration (BAC) is between 0.04 percent and 0.08 percent.
 However, if the driver’s BAC is 0.08 percent or more, the driver will be charged with DUI.
 One of the main differences between a DWI and DUI in Maryland is the potential penalty upon conviction.
 While a DWI conviction may result in a 60-day license suspension, a $500 fine, and up to 60 days’ incarceration, a DUI conviction may result in one year’s incarceration, a fine of $1,000, and a driver’s license revocation that can last for as long as six months.

 While both DWI and DUI convictions can result in jail time, there may be other alternatives available, depending upon the circumstances of your case.
-Specifically, a criminal defense lawyer may be able to argue for your participation in a DWI/DUI diversion program.
+Specifically, a DUI defense lawyer may be able to argue for your participation in a DWI/DUI diversion program.
 Assuming you successfully complete the program, your charges may be dropped and your case will not proceed forward to trial.

-The experienced Maryland DWI/DUI criminal defense lawyers at Alpert Schreyer Poe, LLC have convinced Maryland prosecutors, on numerous occasions, to recommend to judges that drivers be allowed to participate in DWI/DUI diversion programs, as opposed to serving jail time or paying large fines post-conviction.
+The experienced Maryland DWI/DUI defense lawyers at Alpert Schreyer, LLC have convinced Maryland prosecutors, on numerous occasions, to recommend to judges that drivers be allowed to participate in DWI/DUI diversion programs, as opposed to serving jail time or paying large fines post-conviction.
 If you have been charged with a DWI or DUI in Maryland, you should contact our office and find out how we may be able to help you.

 Collateral Consequences of a DWI/DUI Conviction